 Are there any benefits to long-distance?

-These statistics prove that, contrary to popular belief, long-distance relationships are not completely hopeless.
-Surprisingly, the outlook for long-distance relationships is brighter than it seems.
+These statistics show that, contrary to popular belief, long-distance relationships are not completely hopeless.
+The outlook for long-distance relationships is brighter than it first seems.

-If you’re just starting a long-distance relationship, this letter will encourage you that you’re not alone, and that you can survive this season.
+If you’re just starting a long-distance relationship, read this letter to remember that you’re not alone, and that the two of you can survive this season.